Fox 29 was one of the two places I should’ve seen red flags, rather than accepting the job, but I still respect several people there.

 I think the change happened when Fox traded its Boston and Memphis stations for one in San Francisco.
 That meant one less station and one less city.

-For now, you can click the Headlines Sitemap to see a list of stories from my time as Digital Media Manager at WCYB.
+After looking below, you can click here to see stories from my time as Digital Media Manager at WCYB.
+It was a much better experience.
 I left there just five days before starting at WTXF.
-Desktop and laptop users can also click the Menu at the top-right of this page.